r-lib/devtools/cran-comments.md

   These are needed because devtools simulates package loading, and hence needs to attach environments to the search path.

-* There are ::: calls to the package's namespace in its code.
-A package almost never needs to use ::: for its own objects.

-  This is needed because that function actually generates an external file that is run in a fresh R session.

 We also ran R CMD check on all reverse dependencies for r-release: https://github.com/wch/devtools-checkresults/blob/master/r-release/00check-summary.txt.
 The only failure is with NMF - the failing example seems unrelated to devtools, and it's hard to imagine why the package needs devtools at all.